tdeheurles/hive/example/helloworld/part6.md

 gke-mycluster-7dd21d65-node-c5g4   kubernetes.io/hostname=gke-mycluster-7dd21d65-node-c5g4   Ready     58m
 gke-mycluster-7dd21d65-node-lolq   kubernetes.io/hostname=gke-mycluster-7dd21d65-node-lolq   Ready     1h
 ```

-Here we can see:
+We can see:
-- our service `mysubprojectname` running on CLUSTER__IP 10.19.255.185 and exposing `port 80`
+- our service `mysubprojectname` running on CLUSTER_IP 10.19.255.185 and exposing `port 80`
-- the EXTERNAL_IP is blank as we need to wait around one minute for it to appear (re run the command in a minute)
+- the EXTERNAL_IP is blank as we need to wait around one minute for it to appear (re run the command in a minute to see it)
 - our replicationController `mysubprojectname-0-0-0`.
 It runs the image `tdeheurles/mysubprojectname:0.0.0` with `1 REPLICAS`
 - the pod `mysubprojectname-0-0-0-bcf1p`.
 A pod is the kubernetes unit, it can host multiple container at once.
 Here it only host our container.

-Run the command again to obtain your EXTERNAL__IP:
+Run the command again to obtain your EXTERNAL_IP:
 ```bash
 $ ./hive kubernetes status test